1. Market discount rate update - introduction

 Risk-free rates remain close to historical lows

-The sharp rise in government bond yields since December 2021 is likely to result in an increase in overall discount rates, all other things being equal.
+The negligible change in government bond yields between the two dates is unlikely to result in a material change in overall discount rates, all other things being equal.

-Despite the recent rise in bond yields, risk-free rates remain at historically low levels.
+Risk-free rates remain close to historically low levels.
 Rather than adopting current market observed risk-free rates, some valuers are adjusting observed risk-free rates to reflect a long-term average rate.
 However, some of these valuers are then not adjusting other parameters accordingly – leading to inconsistent and unreliable discount rate conclusions.

 4. Assessing Beta (β)